 Linda has been a supporter and donor to the Senior Center since the early 1990s.
 When the expansion effort needed her, she accepted the challenge of chairing the campaign.
 Her experience and knowledge made her a daunting and capable leader for the effort.
 She assisted in hosting community meetings and seminars, wrote letters, spoke at City Council, and met personally with City leaders.
 Linda also campaigned throughout the community encouraging private donations.

 Greg Daley, Recreation Coordinator, received the Outstanding New Professional Award presented by the Colorado Parks and Recreation Association for excellence in leadership, strategic thinking and planning, partner/coalition building, innovation and service.
 The winners of this award must have worked between three to seven years in the field of recreation.
 Greg was hired to run the Senior Center’s volunteer program but six months after starting, he took on the Trips and Travel program followed by the addition of the outdoor recreation program.

 Three Organizations.
 One Goal.

-A new era in community health and wellness begins this summer in Fort Collins.
-A innovative partnership between the City of Fort Collins Recreation Department, Columbine Health Systems (Columbine) and University of Colorado Health (UC Health) will create a unique and comprehensive public health and wellness program housed at the improved and expanded Fort Collins Senior Center.
+A new era in community health and wellness began this summer in Fort Collins.
+A innovative partnership between the City of Fort Collins Recreation Department, Columbine Health Systems (Columbine) and University of Colorado Health (UC Health) creates a unique and comprehensive public health and wellness program housed at the improved and expanded Fort Collins Senior Center.